rackerlabs/support-how-to/content/rpc-openstack/rpc-openstack-faq.md

 The solution templates are not supported by RPC.

 #### Where are the solutions templates located?
 The general public can download our solution templates at the following GitHub site: [http://rcbops.github.io/templates/](http://rcbops.github.io/templates/).
-As part of our v10 release, Rackspace Private Cloud customers can now discover and deploy RPC solution templates using the RPC &ldquo;Solutions&rdquo; tab in the Horizon dashboard.
-Following is a snapshot of the RPC &ldquo;Solutions&rdquo; tab in Horizon:
+As part of our v10 release, Rackspace Private Cloud customers can now discover and deploy RPC solution templates using the RPC "Solutions" tab in the Horizon dashboard.
+Following is a snapshot of the RPC "Solutions" tab in Horizon:
 <img src="https://8026b2e3760e2433679c-fffceaebb8c6ee053c935e8915a3fbe7.ssl.cf2.rackcdn.com/field/image/rpc-solutions-tab.png" width="700" alt="Rackspace Private Cloud Solutions tab screen shot"  />

 #### Does Rackspace plan to offer additional templates in the future?
-Yes, Rackspace plans to continue adding new solution templates to the RPC &ldquo;Solutions&rdquo; tab.
+Yes, Rackspace plans to continue adding new solution templates to the RPC "Solutions" tab.

 ---------